HullRyan/HullRyan/README.md

 - Current Junior at the University of North Carolina at Chalotte
-- Studying Computer Science with a focus in Software Development
+- Studying Computer Science with a focus in Software Systems and Networks
-- Current intrests in mobile and web app development
+- Current interests in mobile and web app development
 - Many cuurent projects and alwasy love to explore and learn more
 -
 - Reach me @hull.ryanc@gmail.com